Issey Takahashi

-Issey Takahashi or Issei Takahashi (高橋 一生, Takahashi Issei) is a Japanese actor and singer.
+Issey Takahashi (高橋 一生, Takahashi Issei) is a Japanese actor and singer.

 Early life

 Takahashi was born in Akasaka, Minato, Tokyo.
 At the age of 10, he starred in a Dragon Quest IV commercial featuring him as a schoolboy.

 Personal life

 On May 16, 2024, Takahashi and actress Marie Iitoyo, who is eighteen years younger than him, jointly announced through their respective agencies that they had registered their marriage.
 The couple revealed that they met on the set of the live-action adaptation of Thus Spoke Rohan Kishibe, in which they had co-starred.